 - 6 tablespoons turbinado sugar

-- 1. Pour the milk into the earthenware saucepan and set over low heat.
+- 1. Pour the milk into the earthenware saucepan and place it over low heat.
 Scrape the seeds from the vanilla bean into the milk and throw in the pod as well.
-Add the lemon zest, raise the heat to medium-low, and cook until bubbles appear around the rim of the pan.
-Transfer the hot saucepan to a wooden surface or folded kitchen towel to prevent cracking and let the flavorings steep in the milk for about 20 minutes.
+Add the lemon zest, raise the heat to medium-low, and cook until bubbles appear around the edge of the pan.
+Remove from the heat and let the flavorings steep in the milk for about 20 minutes.

 - 4. Arrange the cazuelitas on a jelly roll pan.
 Ladle the custard into them, dividing it evenly.
 Bake for 1 to 1 1/4 hours, or until the custard is set around the edges but still slightly jiggly in the center.
-Let cool, then cover each little dish with plastic wrap and refrigerate for up to 2 days.
+Let cool to room temperature.
+Cover each dish with plastic wrap and refrigerate for up to 2 days.

-- 5. About 20 minutes before serving, remove the cazuelitas from the refrigerator and discard their plastic covers.
-Use a paper towel to gently blot away any surface moisture on top of each.
-Sprinkle 1 tablespoon of the turbinado sugar evenly over each custard.
-Caramelize in any of the three ways described below, and serve at once.
+- 5. About 20 minutes before serving, remove the cazuelitas from the refrigerator and discard the plastic wrap.
+Use a paper towel to gently blot any surface moisture from the top of each.
+Sprinkle 1 tablespoon turbinado sugar evenly over each custard.
+Caramelize the sugar on the surface in any of the 2 ways described below the recipe.
+Serve at once.

 - To caramelize using an iron salamander

 - Place the salamander over a high flame on a gas stovetop, on the coil of an electric burner set to high, or on a flat glass-topped electric stove.
 Heat for at least 5 minutes.
-Working on one crema at a time, apply the hot round portion directly to the sugar and hold until sizzling and smoking.
+Working with a single crema at a time, apply the hot round portion directly to the sugar and hold until sizzling and smoking.
 The moment you lift the salamander, the sugar topping will turn glassy.
-Wipe the salamander with a damp cloth; then return it to reheat for a few minutes before glazing the next crema.
-The cremas will retain their glassy crust for about 20 minutes, so you should have enough time to finish them all off.
-To clean your salamander, let it cool down completely, rinse under hot water, and scrub with a pumice stone until smooth; then rinse again and dry thoroughly.
+Wipe the salamander with a damp cloth, then return it to the heat for a few minutes before glazing the next crema.
+The cremas will retain their glassy crust for about 20 minutes, so you should have enough time to finish them all off prior to serving.
+To clean your salamander, let it cool down completely, rinse under hot water, and scrub with a pumice stone until smooth, then rinse again and dry thoroughly.

 - To caramelize using a kitchen blowtorch

 - Follow the manufacturer’s instructions for igniting your blowtorch.
-Hold it about 3 inches above the sugar topping so the end of the flame just touches the sugar.
-Use a slow rotating movement, allowing the flame to “lick” the entire surface evenly until glazed and dark brown.
+Hold it about 3 inches above the sugar topping.
+You want the end of the flame to just touch the sugar.
+Using a slow rotating movement, allowing the flame to “lick” the entire surface until evenly glazed and dark brown.